-- 5.11 Course Evaluation To improve the quality of academic programs, individual course evaluations by students will be conducted at the end of each course.
-Course evaluation results will be provided to individual faculty members and the Director of Medical Education to help formulate changes for continuous improvement.
-Course evaluations will be considered by the Education Executive Committee and Curriculum Committee in preparation for an external review of the NSTM programs every five years. - 5.12 Student Records The Office of the Registrar is responsible for maintenance of all official academic records of students.
+- 5.11 Course Evaluation To enhance the quality of academic programs, course evaluations are administered at the end of each course to gather student feedback.
+Course evaluation results are shared with the course directors for continuous improvement.
+The Education Executive Committee and Curriculum Committee will consider course evaluation results in preparation for an external review of the NSTM programs every five years. - 5.12 Student Records The Office of the Registrar is responsible for maintenance of all official academic records of students.
 The College's policy regarding creation and maintenance of student records is based upon practices recommended by the American Association of American Collegiate Registrar's and Admissions Officers.
 It is institutional policy that the material contained in a student record is confidential, with transfer of such information within the school permissible only for legitimate academic purposes.
 The College complies with the provisions of both the Public Information Act and the Family Education Rights and Privacy Acts (FERPA).
 The Student Academic Records policy is available on the Office of Student Affairs website.
+For non-credit programs such as the Diploma in Tropical Medicine, student records (i.e., application, certificates of completion) are kept at the School.